Diriks/final-submission-movie-shoppies/README.md

 - Bootstrap, axios, local storage, react, Node.js, git

 General notes
-- All components were developed from scratch and implemented based on the design system that was made as part of this challenge.
+- All components were developed from scratch and implemented based on the challenge specifications.

 Problems Ecountered and modifications made
 - The API was not very efficient in returning search results.
 Search terms are supposed to progressively display results as user starts to type.